-Starting from the basics, PAMM stands for Percentage Allocation Money Management, and as the name would suggest, this is a type of managed account.
+PAMM stands for Percentage Allocation Money Management, and this is a type of managed account.

-With the PAMM account, very simply, you make the deposit to your account as a trader, and this money and investment is then taken care of by a fund manager who will make the trades on your behalf with the hope of being profitable.
+With the PAMM account, you make the deposit to your account as a trader, and this money and investment are then taken care of by a fund manager who will make the trades on your behalf with the hope of being profitable.

 This is not done in isolation and your account could be one of hundreds of accounts managed within the operation.
 Profits and losses are then distributed equally according to the amount that you have invested from your account.
 All of these actions are completed by an assigned account manager and full transparency of operation to make sure you can see exactly what is going on.

 Since you will be trusted to manage the money of others, there is a process to go through whereby you have to prove your ability to perform.
 Experience plays a vital role in this.

 While acknowledging that every broker has their own criteria, generally speaking, you will require the following as a minimum in terms of experience:

 - At least 3 years experience with trading

 - You are a fund manager that has been working with other institutional bodies (brokers, banks, etc)

 - A qualified professional trader (according to ESMA requirements)

 If you meet most, or all of these requirements then there is a good chance that you may be accepted as a fund manager to trade within one of the brokers listed above.